 The second kind of anger does not stem from the relationship itself.
 In the case of Hannah and Miguel, for instance, her missed promotion at work, coupled with the mounting stress of managing children, home and professional responsibilities, became the root cause of rage at her partner.

-This tendency to lash out when things are not going your way is a manifestation of projecting your own angry feelings on to your partner and relationship.
+This tendency to lash out when things are not going your way is a manifestation of projecting your own angry feelings onto your partner and relationship.
 That’s neither valid nor healthy.
+Since external factors do get the better of us most of the time, all of us could use some tips on how to control anger in a relationship.

-The key to control anger and sadness in a way that it doesn’t damage or adversely impact your relationship is to get to treat it as a symptom that will allow you to get to the bottom of underlying issues that need to be worked out.
+The key to control anger and sadness in a way that doesn’t damage or adversely impact your relationship is to treat it as a symptom that will allow you to get to the bottom of underlying issues that need to be worked out.

 How To Control Anger In A Relationship – 12 Ways To Tame The Temper